International Labor Day 2022 is on Sunday, 1st May 2022.

 - Canada followed long afterward.

-On this day the accomplishments of workers are celebrated and problems and demands of workers are discussed at proper forums.
+On Labor Day the accomplishments of workers are celebrated and the problems and demands of workers are discussed at proper forums.

 Workers conduct rallies, processions, and meetings for their rights.
 They play a tribute to the martyrs of Chicago, who laid down their lives for the Eight Hour Day Movement.